inUtil-info/whin2-contrib/README.md

 ```

-If you want to send a set of buttons with an image header, the msg.payload schema expected is a JSON object:
+If you want to send a set of buttons with an image header:

 ```json
 {
     "image": {"url": "https://inutil.info/img/portfolio/4.jpg"},